Skip to main content

 Opinion is divided about these journeymen.
 It could be argued that a player who is in their late twenties or older, and has never been in the top 100, should probably find another career.
 However, others state that in some other sports, a player who is in the best 200 in the world would be a millionaire.

 However, currently, the tennis system allows these players to just about scrape a decent living by playing Challenger events, doing so generally on their favoured surface and in countries in the same continent as they are based.
 There is little doubt that these players are fully aware of their limitations and are likely to adopt a strong scheduling strategy to keep expenses down and to give them the best chance of maintaining their rank, therefore allowing them direct entry into the majority of Challengers.
+By the way, if you’re choosing among bookmakers list, follow the link to get a list of legal and verified bookmakers.

 These players will generally have a combined hold/break percentage well under the 110% required for younger players to make a successful transition to the ATP Tour, as the below table illustrates.
 Previous research shows older players have less success adapting to the main tour, and need around a 115% combined percentage to make the step up.
 However, just because these players are very limited, it far from precludes them from being decent betting propositions on occasion.